Let’s be honest with one another, most life coaches are struggling to make a decent living from coaching and most life coach websites suck.

 I was ecstatic and my inquiry rate exploded

-The reason was my SEO company were using all sorts of black hat tactics that were in direct contradiction with Googles terms and conditions.
+The reason was my SEO company was using all sorts of black hat tactics that were in direct contradiction with Googles terms and conditions.

 Remember that the company you hire can destroy your reputation a lot quicker than you can build it, both with Google and with your potential clients.